Alert 1 of 0

 Choose the debt you’d like to pay down first.
 Financial expert, Dave Ramsey, suggests starting from the smallest debt and working your way up.
 You can also choose to start with the debt that carries the highest interest rate.
 Either way, once you’ve paid down the first loan or line of credit, you’ll move onto the next and continue to work your way through all remaining debt until you’re completely debt-free.

 For now, paying off this debt will be your top priority.
 Be sure to pay the minimum payments on all other debts, but any extra money you have at the end of the month goes toward the first one.
-Start with the minimum payments you were making anyway, and add the money that was previously going toward setting up your savings account to create your debt snowball.
-Whenever possible, try to add money to your snowball to accelerate your progress.
+Start with the minimum payments you were making anyway, and add the money you’ve freed up by cutting expenses to create your debt snowball.
+Whenever possible, add money to your snowball to accelerate your progress.

 Step 8: Boost Your Income